 China's Natural Forest Conservation Program of 1998 provides protection to all remaining forests throughout the panda’s range, which covers about 5.7 million acres (2.3 million hectares).

 China has set up 65 panda reserves that protect panda habitats from further development.
 Some are off limits to people completely, while others are shared-use areas like our national forests.
 Natural corridors connect some reserves to help keep panda populations together.

 Today, China is currently gaining forestland.
 The government has started policies like the “Grain-to-Green” program, which gives grain and cash to farmers who abandon farming on steep slopes and replant these areas for natural forests and grasslands.
 But we’re still not sure if these newly forested areas are suitable for pandas.

 There is still much that we don't know about pandas.
-Our researchers collect two or more hours of data on our pandas' behavior several days a week, and each breeding season they also collect physiological data.
-We’ve learned a lot about basic panda husbandry, veterinary care, and nutrition; panda reproduction; the importance of environmental enrichment; and the significance of chemical communication, or how pandas’ respond to the odors of other pandas.
-By gathering data at the San Diego Zoo, where the animals are easy to observe, we gain an understanding of what these animals need to survive in the wild.
+Our conservation scientists have learned a lot about basic panda care techniques, veterinary care, and nutrition; panda reproduction; the importance of environmental enrichment; and the significance of chemical communication, or how pandas’ respond to the odors of other pandas.
+By gathering more than 20 years' worth of data at the San Diego Zoo, where the pandas were easy to observe, we gained a better understanding of what they needed to thrive in their natural habitat.